manorrock/persian/README.md

 ## Where are your Docker images?

 If you want access to Docker images, please contact us for our commercial support offering by sending an email to info@manorrock.com.

+## Can I use a differen directory for the data

+Yes, you can.
+Set the PERSIAN_REPOSITORY_DIRECTORY environment variable to a directory of your choice and Manorrock Persian will store the data there.